What is a Schedule K-1? A Tax Preparer’s Guide

 What is a Schedule K-1?

-Schedule K-1 is an IRS form that reports “pass-through” earnings to the IRS for tax purposes.
-The form shows the total income of the business and the partner’s share of business profits, losses, deductions, and credits.
+Schedule K-1 is an IRS form used to report “pass-through” income to the IRS for tax purposes.
+It outlines the total income of the business and the partner’s share of business profits, losses, deductions, and credits.

 Schedule K-1 for trusts and estates (Form 1041)